Epidemic Population Games And Perturbed Best Response Dynamics: A Solution to Main Problem

 The following example illustrates the convergence result of Corollary~\ref{corollary:stability}. \begin{example} Consider that (PBR EDM) is defined by the logit learning rule with $\mu=1$ and is interconnected with (EPG), where $\gamma=0.1$ (infectiousness period $\sim$ 10 days), $\sigma=\gamma$, $\omega=0.005$ (immunity period $\sim$ 200 days), and $\upsilon=3$.
-With the transmission rates $\vec{\beta} = (0.15,0.19)$, intrinsic cost $c = (0.2, 0)$, and budget $c^*=0.15$, we obtain $r^* \approx (0.287, 0)$ and $\beta^* = 0.1691$ from \eqref{eq:computing_r_ast} under which $x\st$ and $(I\st, R\st)$ converge to $x^* = C(r^\ast - \tilde c) \approx (0.522, 0.478)$ and $(I^*,R^*) \approx (0.019, 0.389)$, respectively.
+With the transmission rates $\vec{\beta} = (0.15,0.19)$, intrinsic cost $c (I) = (0.2038 - 0.2 I, 0)$, and budget $c^*=0.15$, we obtain $r^* \approx (0.287, 0)$ and $\beta^* = 0.1691$ from \eqref{eq:betadef} under which $x\st$ and $(I\st, R\st)$ converge to $x^* = C(r^\ast - \tilde c{(I^*)}) \approx (0.522, 0.478)$ and $(I^*,R^*) \approx (0.019, 0.389)$, respectively.

-Using the initial condition $x\so = (1,0)$, $I\sta{0} = 0.0158$, $R\sta{0} = 0.3170$, and $q\so = 0$, Fig.~\ref{fig:exampleLogit} illustrates the ratio $I\st/I^\ast$ and the instantaneous average cost $r'\st x\st$.
-We can observe that $I\st/I^\ast$ converges to $1$ in Fig. \ref{fig:exampleLogit:b}, indicating that the infectious fraction $I\st$ approaches the endemic equilibrium $I^\ast$, and $r'\st x\st$ converges to $c^\ast$, marked by the dotted horizontal line in Fig.~\ref{fig:exampleLogit:a}.
-In addition, Fig.~\ref{fig:exampleKappaLogit} illustrates the scenario where the vector field $G$ of (EPGc) is scaled by a constant $\kappa$ as we explained in Remark \ref{remark:choice_of_G_H}.
-As we can observe from the figure, increasing $\kappa$ will reduce the overshoot in $I\st/I^\ast$ (see Fig.~\ref{fig:exampleKappaLogit:a}) at the expense of larger instantaneous cost (see Fig.~\ref{fig:exampleKappaLogit:b}). \end{example}
+Using the initial condition $x\so = (1,0)$, $I\sta{0} = 0.0158$, $R\sta{0} = 0.3170$, and $q\so = 0$, Fig.~\ref{fig:exampleKappaLogit} illustrates the ratio $I\st/I^\ast$ and the instantaneous average cost $r'\st x\st$ with varying values of $\kappa$ in (EPGc).
+We can observe that $I\st/I^\ast$ converges to $1$ in Fig. \ref{fig:exampleKappaLogit:a}, indicating that the infectious population $I\st$ approaches the endemic equilibrium $I^\ast$, and $r'\st x\st$ converges to $c^\ast$, marked by the dotted horizontal line in Fig.~\ref{fig:exampleKappaLogit:b}.
+In addition, as we can observe from the figure, increasing $\kappa$ will reduce the overshoot in $I\st/I^\ast$ (see Fig.~\ref{fig:exampleKappaLogit:a}) at the expense of larger instantaneous cost (see Fig.~\ref{fig:exampleKappaLogit:b}). \end{example}